-We thank Andrew Pitts for enlightening discussions on nominal datatypes with infinitary constructors, and Dmitriy Traytel for providing an Isabelle/HOL formalisation of cardinality-bounded sets.
+We thank Andrew Pitts for enlightening discussions on nominal data types with infinitary constructors, and Dmitriy Traytel for providing an Isabelle/HOL formalisation of cardinalitybounded sets.
 We also thank Ross Horne for discussions on modal logics for open bisimilarity, and for pointing out an inadequacy of an earlier version of F/L-bisimilarity.
+We are very grateful to the anonymous referees for many constructive comments.